Oil slips as demand concerns rise, Libya output looms

-LONDON (Reuters) - Oil prices slipped on Monday amid concerns about a stalled global economic recovery and falling fuel demand, as Libya signalled it would end its months-long blockade and resume output, adding yet more supply to the market.
+LONDON (Reuters) - Oil prices slipped slightly on Monday amid concerns about a stalled global economic recovery and worries over renewed Libyan supply, but were supported by an impending storm which has disrupted U.S. oil production.

 Both contracts ended last week lower, falling for a second week in a row.